Longhu Dou Jinghua: Plot summary

-Set in China in the late Qing dynasty, Longhu Dou Jinghua unfolds against the backdrop of the Boxer rebellion, which occurred at the turn of the 20th century.

-Ding Jianming, the leader of the Taiji School in Baoding, finds himself in a moral dilemma as he forms an alliance with a corrupt former official Suo Shanyu – an act which alienates him from the wulin, who disapprove of his behaviour.
+The novel is set in China during the late Qing dynasty against the backdrop of the Boxer Rebellion between 1899 and 1901.
+Ding Jianming, the master of the Taiji School in Baoding, finds himself in a moral dilemma as he forms an alliance with Suo Shanyu, a corrupt former official – an act which alienates him from fellow martial artists in the wulin who disapprove of his behaviour.

 Liu Jianyin, a senior member of the Taiji School, comes out of retirement to resolve a conflict between Ding Jianming and other martial artists.
 Afterwards, Ding Jianming is betrayed and murdered by Suo Shanyu, while Liu Jianyin joins the Boxers along with his daughter Liu Mengdie and his apprentices Lou Wuwei and Zuo Hanying.

 In Beijing, the Boxers are divided into factions, each with differing views on whether to support or oppose the Qing government.
-Yue Qunxiong, the leader of the faction supporting the Qing government, turns against the other Boxers, leading to the deaths of Liu Jianyin and Zuo Hanying.
+Yue Qunxiong, the leader of the faction supporting the Qing government, turns against the other Boxers and causes the deaths of Liu Jianyin and Zuo Hanying.

-To avenge their loved ones, Liu Mengdie and Lou Wuwei challenge Yue Qunxiong to a lei tai match according to wulin rules, both sides recruiting highly-skilled martial artists to help them.
+To avenge their loved ones, Liu Mengdie and Lou Wuwei challenge Yue Qunxiong to a lei tai match according to wulin rules, with both sides recruiting highly-skilled martial artists to help them.
 The match is interrupted by the invasion of the Eight-Nation Alliance, who occupy Beijing and force the Qing government to sign the Boxer Protocol.

 In the years that follow, Liu Mengdie becomes a Buddhist nun and, after much personal turmoil, avenges her father by killing Yue Qunxiong.